Gissio/radpro/docs/manual.md

 **Q: Why doesn’t the device click for every count?**

-**A:** For tubes with sensitivity ≥600 cpm/µSv/h, pulse indication is capped at 600 cpm/µSv/h to prevent excessive audio feedback, without affecting measurements.
+**A:** For tubes with sensitivity ≥600 cpm/µSv/h, pulse indication is capped at 600 cpm/µSv/h to prevent excessive audio feedback.